 How much does a truck wrap cost?
-Probably more than you think
+And how you can save money.

 - The typical non-answer you're likely to get

 When talking to folks about mobile signage, people commonly ask me, "How much does a truck wrap cost?"
 There are a number of variables affecting the cost of a wrap, so it's hard to make a definitive statement (by the way, you'll hear that with every installer you ask).
 There's no one-size-fits-all type of answer.
 You can typically count on spending anywhere between $1,500 and $5,000 depending on factors such as whether it's a partial wrap or a full wrap, whether your truck has complex contours or simple, and depending on the materials used.

 - A wrap company's fear tactics are also the reality

 The most important factors in cost are the quality of the installer and the materials.
 If you're opting for a low cost installer, you may want to rethink that decision.
 From bubbling and cracking vinyl to damage to your vehicle finish, many things can go wrong.
 Everything from the preparation of your truck to the techniques of the installer will lead to the success or failure of your wrap.
 Done poorly, a bad wrap may cost you more money than it makes you in the long run - maybe in the short run, too.
 The environment you drive in may also limit your recourse to having your wrap fixed under warranty.